mcheaman/FormulaAnalysis/README.md

   <summary><strong>ETLProcess</strong></summary>

 This service utilizes the data of TelemetryImportService to demonstrate competency in ETL processes, PostgreSQL, and data visualization through Grafana.
+### `extract.py`
+This file handles the extraction of data from MongoDB, connecting to the database and retrieving raw telemetry data from the relevant collections.

+### `transform.py`
+This file processes and transforms the raw data extracted from MongoDB into a format suitable for a relational database, converting nested structures into flat tables.

+### `load.py`
+This file loads the transformed data into a PostgreSQL cloud database by inserting it into the appropriate relational tables.

+### `main_etl.py`
+This is the main orchestrator of the ETL pipeline.
+It coordinates the process by sequentially calling the `extract`, `transform`, and `load` functions to execute the full ETL workflow.

 </details>